-There are some amazing things that happens when you travel all the time…
+There are some amazing things that happen when you live a travel life.

 You don’t have an answer to the question, “So… where is home for you guys?”